Mehta2015/SampleLIb/README.md

-# Custom-TextView
+# Custom-EditText
-A CustomTextView class which removes the need for applying the custom fonts for each TextView
+A CustomEditText class which removes the need for applying the custom fonts for each EditText

 ==============